adamdwhite/Openly/README.md

 ## Openly Application Specifications

-* Visiting User may:
+* Visiting User:
-  * Only view informational content, with prompts to create an Openly account.
+  * View informational content, ABOUT link, with prompts to create an Openly account.
-  * Not interact with any Registered Users or Openly Admin.
+  * May not interact with any Registered Users or Openly Admin.

-* Registration:
+* REGISTERED User:
   * To authenticate, all users must create a single PROFILE with the following details (all required):
     * email address
     * password